Maronato/vue-toastification/README.md

 If your CSS file is actually an SCSS or SASS file, just make sure that you have the correct loaders installed.
 See [Nuxt docs](https://nuxtjs.org/api/configuration-css) on that.

+If you set `cssFile: false` it's important to notice that `timeout` won't work.
+See [#107.](https://github.com/Maronato/vue-toastification/issues/107)

 ### Composition API registration
 Vue Toastification comes with built-in support for the [Composition API](https://github.com/vuejs/composition-api).
 It is fully optional and won't interfere with your usage if you do not use composition.